git4example/fsx-workshop-on-eks-auto/content/020_setup/01_self_paced/index.en.md

 You will be using the Open source VSCode IDE terminal to copy and paste commands that are provided in this workshop.

-::alert[Note: Please use google chrome browser for best user experience.
-Firefox may experience some issues while copy-paste commands.]{header="Important" type="warning"}
+### Note: Please use google chrome browser for best user experience.
+Firefox may experience some issues while copy-paste commands.

 1. Go to Cloud formation console [link](https://console.aws.amazon.com/cloudformation) and select `genaifsxworkshoponeks` stack
 2. Go to Stack **Outputs**